Molecular Biology, Neuroscience

-Erich Jarvis investigates the neurobiology of vocal communication in songbirds, as a model for the study of how the brain generates, perceives, and learns behavior.
-His specific quest is to determine the molecular mechanisms that construct, modify, and maintain neural circuits for vocal learning, a critical behavioral substrate for spoken language.
+Erich Jarvis investigates the neurobiology of learned vocal communication in the rare group of animals that have this ability, as a model for the study of how the brain generates, perceives, and learns complex behaviors, such as spoken language.
+His specific quest is to determine the molecular mechanisms that construct, modify, and maintain neural circuits for vocal learning and then engineer brain circuits to repair and enhance those behaviors.

 Days before graduating from the High School of Performing Arts in New York City, Erich Jarvis was invited to audition for the Alvin Ailey American Dance Theater, a renowned African American modern dance company.
 Instead, he chose pipettes over pirouettes: "I also really loved science, and I thought I could have a bigger impact doing that."

 He may well have been right.
 As a neurobiologist, now at Duke University, Jarvis has had a productive career studying molecular pathways in the brains of songbirds—his chosen window into the larger issues of how the brain controls complex behavior.
 Along the way, he has proposed bold theories about the evolution of vocal production and learning in birds and how it relates to the origins of human language.
 Against considerable resistance, Jarvis successfully lobbied for and helped organize a series of scientific meetings in which researchers made major revisions in the terminology used to describe avian brain organization relative to other vertebrates because he believed the old naming system was outdated and impeding progress in the field.